becloudway/iot-in-the-cloud-workshop/guided/love-note-extended/README.md

 }, null);
 ```

-Finally we change our `playNote` function by adding the following lines of code to the end of the function.
+Finally, we change our `playNote` function by adding the following lines of code to the end of the function.

 ```js
     state.lastPlayedNote = note;